- Current orders

 Directions are not legally enforceable.

-When anyone enters Yukon, they will be met by a CEMA enforcement officer.
-Everyone must fill out and sign a declaration form that includes their name, address, contact information, recent travel history, purpose for travel to Yukon and a self-isolation plan.
+When anyone enters Yukon, they will either be met by a Civil Emergency Measures Act (CEMA) enforcement or information officer, or must stop at a self-service border kiosk.
+They are required to fill out, sign and submit a declaration form.
+The form includes their name, address, contact information, recent travel history, purpose for travel to Yukon and information about their self-isolation plan.

 Everyone arriving in Yukon must also declare whether they have any COVID-19 symptoms, which include cough, fever and shortness of breath or difficulty breathing.
 If they begin to exhibit symptoms consistent with COVID-19, they must seek medical advice, such as by calling the 811 health line, and must comply with that advice.

 Critical service provider accommodation

 Critical service providers are defined as people who are critical to preserving life, health and basic societal functioning, and include specific workers in emergency services, health care, critical infrastructure and legal services.